tjsego/mechanica/docs/main/source/making_things_move.rst

 and :ref:`forces <forces>` provided by Mechanica or designing and implementing a custom force.

-Conservative forces are usually a kind of :class:`Potential` object, where the force is described in terms of its potential energy function.
+Conservative forces are usually a kind of :py:attr:`Potential` object, where the force is described in terms of its potential energy function.
 Long-range, fluid, and most bonded interactions are examples of forces based on conservative potential energy functions.
 All potential-based forces contribute